ParallelSSH/parallel-ssh/README.rst

  Is Windows supported?

 :A:
- Yes.
-Pip versions >= 8.0 are required for binary package installation of `gevent`, a dependency of `ParallelSSH`.
+ The library installs and works on Windows though not formally supported as unit tests are currently posix system only.
+Pip versions >= 8.0 are required for binary package installation of `gevent` on Windows, a dependency of `ParallelSSH`.
 Though `ParallelSSH` is pure python code and will run on any platform that has a working Python interpreter, its `gevent` dependency contains native code which either needs a binary package to be provided for the platform or to be built from source.
 Binary packages for `gevent` are provided for OSX, Linux and Windows platforms as of this time of writing.

 :Q:
  Are SSH agents used?

 :A:
  All available keys in a running SSH agent in addition to SSH keys in the user's home directory, `~/.ssh/id_dsa`, `~/.ssh/id_rsa` et al are automatically used by ParallelSSH.
+Use of SSH agent can be disabled by creating a client as `ParallelSSHClient(allow_agent=False)`. `See documentation <http://parallel-ssh.readthedocs.org/en/latest/>`_ for more information.

 :Q:
   Can ParallelSSH forward my SSH agent?